Ever had Inspiration with an Economic Outlook?

 Do you really think it could be that simple?

 So you are saying that because they are moving more (less) stuff, there is more (less) stuff getting made and sold in the economy?

 Yes, that is exactly what I am saying.

 Ever had Entertainment with an Economic Outlook?

 Economics doesn’t have to be boring!
 The trends that are driving all of us to make business decisions and create wealth can be very interesting.
 Broughton is passionate about his subject, without ever taking himself too seriously.

-His stock-picking performance has been repeatedly recognized by The Wall Street Journal, which has ranked him in its “Best on the Street” survey for his picks in both the cargo and railroad industry groups.
-Forbes has highlighted his performance in its “When Picky Analysts Pick” series.
-He has been ranked by Zacks Investment Research and Starmine as a 5-Star Analyst (their highest ranking) based on the historical performance of his recommendations.
+- His stock-picking performance has been repeatedly recognized by The Wall Street Journal as an “All-Star Analyst,” by Forbes in its “When Picky Analysts Pick” series, and ranked by both Zacks Investment Research and Starmine as a 5-Star Analyst (their highest rating).

-Beginning in mid-2006, Broughton published reports warning of an impending economic slowdown and by early 2007 published reports explaining why a recession was coming.
-In early 2009, as the world became convinced that the ‘sky was falling’ he upgraded large cap industrials and names such as FedEx and Union Pacific.
-More recently, in July of 2010 and again in September 2011 his “Blue Car Report” explained why fears of a double dip were severely overblown and outlined why the market would have significant rallies by the end of those years.
-He believes that the current market is struggling to digest the end of the industrial-led recovery and the beginning of the consumer-led recovery in this cycle.
-But fear not, the consumer both in the U.S. and globally is about to be better than expected.
+- In his role on the A.G.
+Edward’s Investment Strategy Committee, beginning in mid-2006 Broughton published reports warning of an impending economic slowdown and by early 2007 published reports explaining why a recession was imminent.
+In July of 2010 and again in September 2011 he explained why fears of a double dip were severely overblown and outlined why the market would have significant rallies by the end of those years.